machineghost/docs/docs/install-in-vm.md

 ### Step 6
 ![Select Allocation Type](/images/install-in-a-vm/storage_allocation_type.png)

 This dialog tells you how you want to grow the disk as you put content on it.
-The default is the correct answer here as you don't really want to allocate space that you will actual use.
+The default is the correct answer here as you don't really want to allocate space that you will not actually use.
 Click on the "Next" button to the next screen.

 ### Step 7